bovle/poker_dev_env/README.md

 `my_bot_dev.py` can be use for general development and experimentation.

-You can add as many files as you want with different versions of your bot (or other perticipant's bots) which can be usefull to see if your improvements actually help
+You can add as many files as you want with different versions of your bot (or other participant’s bots) which can be useful to see if your improvements actually help

 ### `example_bots` folder
 In this folder there are examples of bots to get inspiration from.